daniel-robotics4/WRO-SuperNova/README.md

 ![image](https://github.com/user-attachments/assets/09afb713-b1cb-4bf8-b15b-2e0a06950587)

-This are the batteries tha we are gonna use in the vehicle that are li-ion batteries.
+These are the batteries that we are gonna use in the vehicle that are li-ion batteries.

-**Pixy Cam v2:**
+**PixyCam v2:**
 | Specifications: |
 | ------------- |
 | Processor: NXP LPC4330 |